icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 and used the automatic time step method determine the number of ice shape iterations.
 This resulted in 6 to 19 steps, depending on the condition and cylinder size.
-The other mode started at the reported average ice cylinder diameter, and took a single, 1 second long time step to get an ice growth rate for the cylindrical surface.
+The other mode started at the reported average ice cylinder diameter, and used a single, 1 second long time step to calculate an ice growth rate for the cylindrical surface.

 LEWICE results had fair to poor agreement for the rotating cylinder flight test data.